PaulKorDev/TestTaskVerticalShooter/README.md

 # TestTaskVerticalShooter
-# Current situation
+# Updates
 Fixed bug related to the win window not appearing after destroying all enemies.
-I reason was in twice trigger OnEnemyDead when bullet hitted.
+The reason was in twice trigger OnEnemyDead when bullet hitted.
 To solve this I add isDead flag for enemy
 ## Content
 * [Drafts](#drafts)
 * [What patterns used](#What-patterns-used)